xetsue/erasure/README.md

 # A/E-Lens | Erasure
-Algorithmic Eraser — HTML based object eraser and image upscaler tool --- `Work In Progress`
+Algo Eraser — HTML based object eraser and image upscaler tool --- `Work In Progress`
 ### Usage Methods:

 A. Use the app directly [Here](https://xetsue.github.io/erasure)